 Bowen’s Wharf is an adorable square on a scenic harbor with tons of quaint boutiques, cute cafes, and upscale restaurants in Downtown Newport.
 Although it’s touristy, Bowen’s Wharf is definitely one of the best things to do in Newport, RI.
 It’s a great place to walk around, and it offers an especially great atmosphere at night.
 We were there on a Wednesday night, and it felt like a weekend!

 Personally, I’d recommend grabbing some ice cream at Kilwin’s across the street and strolling down Bowen’s Wharf during sunset.
 It’s a great place to explore!

 If you’re visiting Newport in the summer, you can’t miss the chance to visit Easton Beach, also known by the locals at “First Beach” for an upbeat environment.

 Newport has three beaches—First Beach, Second Beach, and Third Beach (easy, right?).
-Since First Beach is closest to Downtown Newport, it’s the most popular spot for surfing and has a snack bar, carousel, and aquarium.
+Since First Beach is closest to Downtown Newport, it’s usually found on most lists of the best things to do in Newport, RI.
+Aside from its proximity to Newport’s main attractions, it is also a popular spot for surfing and has a snack bar, carousel, and aquarium.